 Cirrhosis of the liver ‘is scarring (fibrosis) of the liver caused by long-term liver damage,' (NHS (2020))

 Wet brain syndrome or ‘‘Wernicke’s encephalopathy’ is a condition that causes neurological symptoms as a result of biochemical lesions of the nervous system’ which can result in permanent damage to the brain leading to memory loss and impaired cognition (Dr Thomas (2020)).

 High blood pressure (hypertension)

 Digestive problems: alcohol can impede the body from absorbing vital nutrients – such as thiamine (B1)

 In light of these facts – and there are many more besides – it is best to reduce alcohol consumption to zero units per week.
-Over the course of the next couple of weeks aim to reduce the number of units consumed.
+Throughout the next couple of weeks aim to reduce the number of units consumed.
 Do not replace alcohol with a non-alcoholic alternative as they contain lots of sugar and you would merely be replacing one unhealthy beverage for another.

-Below I have included a number of links to support groups.
+Below I have included links to support groups.
 Access them today and kick this nasty habit.

-Alcoholic Anonymous, in their own words, ‘is a fellowship of men and women who share their experiences, strength and hope with each other that they may sole their common problem and help others to recover from alcoholism.’
+Alcoholics Anonymous, in their own words, ‘is a fellowship of men and women who share their experiences, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.’
 But the charity also provides advice on guidance on how to lower consumption and how to quit altogether.

 The NHS provides a service that enables people to find support groups in their local area.
 Follow the link and get the support you need.